mootools/mootools-core/Docs/Utilities/Selectors.md

 - Supports these operators in attribute selectors:

 	- '=' : is equal to
+	- '*=': contains
 	- '^=' : starts-with
 	- '$=' : ends-with
 	- '!=' : is not equal to
+	- '~=' : contained in a space separated list
+	- '|=' : contained in a '-' separated list

 Element Property: getElement {#Element:getElement}
 --------------------------------------------------